mengting2023/LG-Track/README.md

              └── test
 ```

-## Model
+## Model and GMC_files
-Download and store the trained models in 'weights' folder as follow:
+Download and store the trained models in 'weights' folder  and GMC_files in 'tracker' floder as follow:
 ```
+# models
 <LG-Track_dir>/weights
+# GMC_files
+<LG-Track_dir>/tracker
 ```
 - We used the publicly available [ByteTrack](https://github.com/ifzhang/ByteTrack) model zoo trained on MOT17 and MOT20 for YOLOX object detection.